rtm/upward/README.md

 Upward does not make any assumptions about what you want to do.
 It is ultimately unopinionated.

-### Hello, World
+### Basic architecture

-    pieces   = ['Hello, ', 'World'];
-    children = pieces.as(TEXT(;
-    dom      = R('div', {}, children);
-    document.body.appendChild(dom);

-`as` formats the array as DOM text nodes to be placed as children to the `div`.
-`R` <u>r</u>enders a DOM element.

-As mentioned above, this is declarative, not procedural.
-For instance:

-    model    = {name: 'World'};
-    pieces   = ['Hello, ', model.name];
-    children = pieces.as(TEXT(;
-    dom      = R('div', {}, children);
-    document.body.appendChild(dom);

-works as above, but now

-    model.name = 'Universe';

-automatically updates the DOM representation, with no further ado.

-We could also do

-    pieces.push(' and how are you');

-And the DOM is also automatically updated.

-This model of programming is sometimes called "reactive".
+The upward library is based around

+ 1. **Upwardables**, which are objects that know how to notify changes to themselves

+ 1. **Upwardable functions**, which take and return upwardables, both built-in and user-defined

+ 1. **Upwardable objects**, whose properties are upwardables

+Other features include:

+ 1. Upwardable template strings, which auto-update to reflect changes to upwardable placeholders

+ 1. Routines such as `UpText` which create DOM elements based on upwardables, and thus auto-update themselves

+ 1. A broad selection of upward-aware data manipulation functions such as `map`.

+ 1. APIs for defining CSS, which are also upward-aware and thus dynamically changeable

+ 1. Utilities such as timers.

 ### Project status

-Raw, bleeding edge.
+In progress, unusable.

 ### Environment

-Upward is written completely in ES6 and targeted for compilation by Traceur.
+**Upward** is written completely in ES6 and targeted for compilation by Traceur.
-The environment it runs in needs to support ES features such as `Map`.
+The environment it runs in needs to support ES6 features such as `Map` and 'Object.observe'.
-It has been tested only in Chrome, but has a reasonable chance of running in FF or IE11.
+It has been tested only in Chrome.
+It will not run in other browsers due to their lack of support for `Object.observe`.

 At present, we recommend including the traceur compiler and runtime in your web page:

 ```html